Will the original photo change?

 | Messages or email attachment | The recipient may receive JPG in some sharing flows and HEIC in others. | Ask for JPG if they can resend, or convert the HEIC file locally. |

-Use 85-90% for everyday sharing, forms, support tickets, and email.
-Use 95-100% if the image will be printed, archived, or edited again.
-Lower settings can help with strict upload size limits, but they can soften small text and fine details.
+For everyday sharing, forms, support tickets, and email, 85-90% gets the job done.
+If the image will be printed, archived, or edited again, use 95-100%.
+Lower settings can help with strict upload limits, but they can make small text and fine details look soft.

 No. The browser creates a new JPG output file.
 Your original HEIC remains wherever you saved it.